Elektrobit/ebcl_template/docs/examples/qemu_amd64.md

 ### The amd64 Jammy berrymill image

-At the moment, the EBcL SDK makes use of two more generic Linux root filesystem builders, _elbe_ and _kiwi-ng_.
-The default is _elbe_, because it provides a much better build speed, but also the previously used _kiwi-ng_ is still supported.
+At the moment, the EBcL SDK makes use of two more generic Linux root filesystem builders, _debootstrap_ and _kiwi-ng_.
+The default is _debootstrap_, because it provides a much better build speed, but also the previously used _kiwi-ng_ is still supported.
-Future EBcL major release lines may drop both and come with a more embedded optimized solution, so ideally you make use of the _root.yaml_ instead of using an own elbe or kiwi-ng XML image description.
+Future EBcL major release lines may drop _kiwi-ng_ and come with a more embedded optimized solution, so ideally you make use of the _root.yaml_ instead of using an own kiwi-ng XML image description.

 The _amd64/qemu/jammy/berrymill_ image makes use of the above mentioned configurations, and extends it with an own _root.yaml_ and a specific _Makefile_.